-Over the years, both the MAD and the associated RB&AB research group have expanded and work at the frontier of genome-wide molecular-biology technology, research and data analysis.
-The combined services of an genomics expertise center including bioinformatics support proofed to be a successful concept.
+Over the years, both the MAD and the associated RB&AB research group have expanded and work at the frontiers of genome-wide molecular-biology technology, research, and data analysis.
+The combined services of a genomics expertise center including bioinformatics support proved to be a successful concept.
 The close collaboration of the MAD Dry- & Wet-labs, the RB&AB research unit and biologists creates a stimulating environment that is beneficial for all clients and partners, today and in the future.

-Why bother to go to the effort of executing your own microarray or next-generation sequencing experiments when you can get your genomics data easily for an affordable price?
-The MAD offers you their long-standing expertise in microarray technology and related bioinformatics plus the necessary top quality microarray equipment to guide you through the complex world of genomics & transcriptomics.
+Why bother to go to the effort of executing your own next-generation sequencing experiments when you can get your genomics data easily for an affordable price?
+The MAD offers you their long-standing expertise in NGS technology and related bioinformatics plus the necessary top quality NGS equipment to guide you through the complex world of genomics & transcriptomics.

 We offer you the following genomics technology and bioinformatics services:

 We will be happy to answer any question you may have concerning our services and your plans for genomics experiments.
 For assistance, support and advice, please contact us at: email@example.com